bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Drizzle
+- Foggy
-- 100% humidity
+- 98% humidity
-- 6 mph wind
+- 7 mph wind
-- 73% cloud cover
+- 76% cloud cover
 - 62 AQI 🟨
 - About 5.5 inches of snow on the ground